Chrome City Downs

 His head pulsed.
 He tried to reach the latches at his temples, but the angle was wrong.

 She gripped his arms and brought her face close.
 At this distance you could see how much make-up it took to cover whatever was beneath.
-"You want to kill yourself," she said, "so be it.
+"You want to kill yourself," she said, chin quivering, "so be it.
 But it's not fair to drag me into it."

 "All right."
 Carbon lowered his hands.
 He tried not to think about how much his Kombucha would berate him or what it might cost if they lost their place on the cusp of the crypto surge.
 Truth was, it would feel good to be clean for once.
-Might even give him the edge to gain lost diff.
+Might even give him the edge to gain the lost diff.
 "Two cycles.
 But let's get it going."